SUB30

 - Environment variables for configuration

-The container runs with a memory limit matching your tier (Budget: 1 GB, Balanced: 2 GB, Pro: 4 GB).
-If the container exceeds this limit, Docker restarts it automatically.
+The container has resource limits matching your tier.
+If the container exceeds these limits, Docker restarts it automatically.

 Network Architecture

 Each VPS has a public IPv4 address.
-Traffic flows like this:
+Traffic flows from your browser to port 8080, where Nginx routes it to the Docker container.

-Incoming traffic is limited to SSH (port 22) and the web UI (port 8080).
-Everything else is dropped.
+Incoming traffic is limited to SSH, the web UI on port 8080, and a metrics endpoint.
+Everything else is dropped by the firewall.

 Data Storage